-If you or a loved one are struggling with cocaine abuse, our addiction specialists at Zinnia Healing can help you find a path to recovery and back to the life you used to love.
+If you or a loved one are struggling with cocaine abuse, our addiction specialists at Zinnia Health can help you find a path to recovery and back to the life you used to love.

 This helps us understand how long a person has been using a drug, what amount they typically consume, and other critical information.

-The goal is to get a sense of a person’s concerns, struggles, and goals, and to help develop healthy alternatives to using cocaine.
+The goal is to get a sense of a person’s concerns, struggles, and goals, and to help develop healthy alternatives to substance abuse.